MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-configuration.md

 ---
-title: Configure a custom claims provider token issuance event (preview)
+title: Configure a custom claims provider token issuance event
 description: Learn how to develop and register a Microsoft Entra custom authentication extensions REST API.
 The custom authentication extension allows you to source claims from a data store that is external to Microsoft Entra ID.
 author: cilwerner
 manager: CelesteDG